Welcome to Newcastle Orienteering Club

 At an individual event a competitor’s EI is the ratio of points scored to distance travelled.

 The series EI is determined by summing the competitor’s ten best results over the season.
-In calculating the series EI, the EI results from each event are normalised, (via a formula similar to that used for the GC Award).
+In calculating the series EI, the EI results from each event are normalised, (via a formula similar to that used for the GC Competition).

-f.
-The InZone (IZ) Award
+d.
+The InZone (IZ) Competition

 For the competitor with the highest series InZone score.